 Learning Support Services on campus employ faculty, learning facilitators, instructional assistants, and peer tutors to support student learning and achievement across campus.
 The Learning Center offers drop-in writing tutoring for any student in any SAC class as well as one-hour tutoring appointments in math, the social sciences, science and some CTE programs.
-The Learning Center and Academic Computing Center (ACC) offer online tutoring and workshops that can be accessed from the student’s Canvas dashboard.
-The Learning Center has writing workshops several times a week as well as frequent math, science and study skills workshops.
+The Learning Center and ACC offer online tutoring and workshops that can be accessed from the student’s Canvas dashboard.
+The Learning Center has writing workshops several times a week as well as frequent math, science, and study skills workshops.
 The Learning Center also collaborates with the Scholarship office to hold workshops on writing personal statements for scholarship or college applications.
 The Learning Center collaborates with other departments on campus including Nursing.
 The Center provides a three-week TEAS Prep Program to prepare students for the nursing entrance exam and a remediation program for students who do not pass the entrance exam.
-Every summer, in collaboration with the TRIO program, the Learning Center offers 4 weeks of daily English and math workshops to incoming freshman.
+Every summer, in collaboration with the TRIO program, the Learning Center offers four weeks of daily English and math workshops to incoming freshman.
 Conversation circles are offered by the Learning Center to provide non-native speakers an opportunity to practice their English conversation skills in a relaxed atmosphere, including three circles that talk about general interest topics and one that is specifically for students preparing for medical careers.
 Additionally, the Learning Center offers Directed Learning Activities and facilitated study groups.

-The ACC offers a wide range of academic supports, including the Student Help Desk, drop-in counseling, space for adjunct faculty office hours, exam proctoring for Testing for Microsoft Office Specialist and Adobe Certified Associate.
+The ACC offers a wide range of academic support including the Student Help Desk, drop-in counseling, space for adjunct faculty office hours, and exam proctoring for Testing for Microsoft Office Specialist and Adobe Certified Associate.
 Collaborations with SAC non-credit faculty are also available to support non-credit supplemental math and English courses.

-Additional resources provided by the Academic Computing Center (ACC) include approximately 280 computers for student use in the three Centers, including high-capacity computers for engineering; approximately 50 graphing calculators available for loan; headsets; and printer and scanner access.
+Additional resources provided by the ACC include approximately 280 computers for student use in the three Centers, including high-capacity computers for engineering.
+Approximately 50 graphing calculators are available for loan as are headsets Students are also provided printer and scanner access.
 Textbooks are also available to students on loan.
 Internet access and the following software are provided for student use: Adobe Suite, Microsoft Suite, Computer Science software including Java, Visual Studio, Engineering software including AutoCad, Revit, Solidworks, CATIA, ALEKS, and Kuzweil and Jaws to support DSPS students.

 The ACC’s physical space offers group study tables with individual outlets, a group study area with mounted monitors, and a library of TEAS prep print materials, reading development items, and an ESL audio book library.
-In addition, a space designated for student-athletes to receive tutoring, academic support, and Athletic Counseling services, including ed plan development, orientations, and workshops.
-This program was designed in collaboration with the Division of Kinesiology and Athletics, Business Division, and Athletics Counseling Team, beginning in the fall of 2017.
+Additionally, a space is designated for student-athletes to receive tutoring, academic support, and Athletic Counseling services, including ed plan development, orientations, and workshops.
+This program was designed in collaboration with the Division of Kinesiology and Athletics, Business Division, and Athletics Counseling Team, beginning in the Fall 2017.

 The Science & Health Sciences Center offers walk-in tutoring and science workshops along with the following equipment and learning tools to support student work: models, slides, microscopes, PCs with science software, and a course textbook collection.